 Now that you have this foundation, we’ll teach you what it takes to change the law – from putting together the first case to strategically developing a string of cases to create a circuit split and hopefully convince the Supreme Court to accept review.
 Learn how to find cases and clients, advance cutting-edge legal doctrines, and how—whether or not you win in court—you can achieve real world results that help everyday Americans enjoy more freedoms.

 Get your creative juices flowing!
-Michael and Anya will facilitate an interactive session where you’ll take a current issue ripped straight from the headlines and turn it into action using the tools and skills that you’ve learned throughout the day.
+Rob, Anya, and Justin will facilitate an interactive session where you’ll take a current issue ripped straight from the headlines and turn it into action using the tools and skills that you’ve learned throughout the day.

 |5:00 – 6:30 pm||Client Panel and Dinner

 During dinner, you’ll hear directly from IJ clients as they tell their story and answer your questions about being part of a public interest case.